Managing triggered alerts

 - In the Alerts Overview area, you can use a combination of filters and dynamic charts to visually analyze the overall quantity of alerts over a period of time.

-- The Alerts History area lists all triggered alerts starting with the most recent and gives you the ability to carry out workflows related to managing the conditions that trigger the alerts.
+- The Alerts History area lists all the alerts triggered in the domain starting with the most recent one and gives you the ability to carry out workflows related to managing the conditions that trigger the alerts.

 The Status column indicates to what extent a triggered alert has been acknowledged.
 There are three possible values:

 - Unread means that the alert has been seen in the list but its details have not yet been viewed by any user in the domain.

-- Watched means that the alert's details have been viewed by some user; either by expanding the Detailed Information or using the ellipsis menu option.
+- Watched means that the alert's details have been viewed by any user in the domain; either by expanding the Detailed Information or using the ellipsis menu option.

-- Closed is when a user has determined that the alert no longer requires attention or action.
+- Closed is when a user in the domain has determined that the alert no longer requires attention or action.
 Indicate if you want closed alerts to appear in the Alert History in your user preferences.